Average cost method

-Average cost method is a method of accounting which assumes that the cost of inventory is based on the average cost of the goods available for sale during the period.
+Average cost method is an inventory valuation method in accounting that assigns a cost to inventory based on the average cost of goods available for sale during a period.
+Instead of tracking individual purchase prices, the method applies an average unit cost to both cost of goods sold (COGS) and ending inventory.

-The average cost is computed by dividing the total cost of goods available for sale by the total units available for sale.
-This gives a weighted-average unit cost that is applied to the units in the ending inventory.
+The average unit cost is computed by dividing the total cost of goods available for sale by the total number of units available for sale.
+The resulting weighted-average cost per unit is then used to value inventory and cost of goods sold.